jsmolka/eggvance/README.md

 ```

 ## Binaries
-Binaries for Windows, Linux and macOS are built on each commit and can be found in the [Actions](https://github.com/jsmolka/eggvance/actions) tab on GitHub.
+Binaries for Windows, Linux and macOS are available as [nightly](https://github.com/jsmolka/eggvance/actions) or [release](https://github.com/jsmolka/eggvance/releases) builds.
 Be aware that SDL2 needs to be installed on the latter two.
-An occasionally updated emscripten build is available on my [website](https://smolka.dev/eggvance/wasm).

 ## Building
 Detailed build instructions can be found [here](BUILDING.md).